Guidelines for Article Submissions to the VOICE Newsletter

 review of a word processor with a nicely worked-out history of word processing software.

-Your article will then be reviewed and run through a spell checker.
-If there
+Your article will then be reviewed and run through a spell checker (something

-are any non-spelling changes we think should be made, we will let you know and we
+any non-spelling changes we think should be made, we will let you know and we can

-can discuss them.
-We do not make any major changes without input and approval from
+discuss them.
+We do not make any major changes without input and approval from the

 editors, but we believe we have done some decent work on the newsletter.